PolymeshAssociation/polymesh-rest-api/README.md

 A REST API wrapper for the Polymesh blockchain.

-This version is compatible with chain versions 7.3.x - 8.x
+This version is compatible with chain versions 8.0.x - 8.1.x.
+Chain v7 is no longer supported — the SDK throws on initialization if pointed at a v7 node.

 ## Setup